-Joyeeta Bhattacharjee is a Fellow with ORF's Neighbourhood Regional Studies Initiative.
+Joyeeta Bhattacharjee is a Senior Fellow with ORF's Neighbourhood Regional Studies Initiative.
 She specialises in India’s neighbourhood policy, especially the eastern arch; Bangladesh’s domestic politics and foreign policy; border management; conflict and conflict resolution in India’s northeast; and gender concerns.

 Joyeeta has published many articles in various newspapers and reputed journals.
 Some of her recent publications include her papers titled "Bangladesh Army’s Corporate Interest" (2010), "India-Bangladesh Border Management: The Challenge of Cattle Smuggling” (2013), and "India-Bangladesh Relations: Ten-point agenda," (August 2014).

 In 2014 she participated in Water Future-II, a dialogue for young scholars and professionals of South Asia, simultaneously held in Kolkata and Dhaka and jointly organised by Jamia Milia Islamia University, New Delhi, and Dhaka University.